gitlabhq/gitlabhq/doc/administration/audit_events.md

 > Available in [GitLab Enterprise Edition Starter][ee].

 NOTE: **Note:**
-You need Master [permissions] or higher to view the Audit Events page.
+You need Master [permissions] or higher to view the project Audit Events page.

 To view a project's audit events, navigate to **Project > Settings > Audit Events**.
 From there, you can see the following actions: